 Walt Disney World Annual Pass Discounts and Perks

-, you also get 20% off select dining, 20% off most merchandise, and free parking.
+In addition to your “free” park admission, you also get 20% off select dining, 20% off most merchandise, and free parking.
 The annual pass also includes unlimited park hopping, so depending on how you vacation, this could be a great perk.
 To clarify, the built in park hopping option just means you can visit more than one Disney park in one day.
 So if you’re a family with little ones, or elderly you may be more inclined to pick and stick with one park a day, especially if you’re using the Disney buses or transportation option, which could eat up more time since you’d be waiting in line for these services.

-One thing to keep in mind is that when you’re using your annual pass in lieu of purchasing separate tickets, you will lose out on other specials that Walt Disney World offers like free dining and Magic Your Way Packages.
+One thing to keep in mind is that when you’re using your annual pass in lieu of purchasing separate tickets, you will lose out on other specials that Walt Disney World offers like Disney free dining and Magic Your Way Packages.
 Sometimes the Magic Your Way Package could reap a deeper discounted vacation than having the pass, so these cons are worth looking at ahead of time.
 Same goes for Free Dining Offers.
 If you live for the free dining deals and depend on it to feed your family on vacation, a minimum 4 day ticket and 3 nights is required at a Disney resort to earn the dining promotion.
 That said, you would actually have to buy that 4 day/3 night package at the regular Magic Your Package prices in order to get the free dining.
 Having the pass in this case may be redundant.

 Well, be honest with yourself here.
 Do you plan on taking several trips throughout the year to the happiest place on Earth, or would you rather take one nice long vacation?
 Are you hoping to make it to all of the special festivals and events or is one enough for you?
 Does your work and life situation even allow for this kind of frequent travel?

+These are all things to consider when deciding whether or not to purchase a Walt Disney World annual pass.
+It can be an investment.
+Only taking one week long trip won’t justify purchasing an annual pass.
+Especially if you’re buying for more than one person.
 One thing we have seen some families do is just purchase an annual pass for one person in their family, so they can take advantage of the discount perks without the extra cost of buying a pass for every person in their family.
 This may or may not be an option for you, but is definitely worth considering!